 Of course, there’s a lot that goes on behind-the-scenes.
 At an undisclosed facility in Florida, RapidAir compressed air products play a small part in SpaceX’s ambitious mission.

-Sexton says SpaceX regularly purchases both the FastPipe modular aluminum compressed air piping and MaxLine semi-flexible air tubing for the fast-paced facility.
+The manager says SpaceX regularly purchases both the FastPipe modular aluminum compressed air piping and MaxLine semi-flexible air tubing for the fast-paced facility.
 In some weeks, the intrepid company places orders three times a week.

-Besides installation being a breeze, Sexton says the ability to rapidly quote and order products is a huge benefit of working with RapidAir.
+Besides installation being a breeze, the manager says the ability to rapidly quote and order products is a huge benefit of working with RapidAir.
 Having the ability to send in a hand-drawn sketch and talk to an expert to make sure he has all the right parts makes his job all that much easier, he adds.

-Sexton says RapidAir’s compressed air line systems aren’t just functional — their aesthetic also plays right into SpaceX’s “cool factor,” something the company takes pride in at their high-tech and futuristic industrial facility.
+The manager says RapidAir’s compressed air line systems aren’t just functional — their aesthetic also plays right into SpaceX’s “cool factor,” something the company takes pride in at their high-tech and futuristic industrial facility.

 “We have so much [RapidAir] now, that we really want to keep everything in unison,” he says.
 “If you’ve got blue pipe everywhere, it doesn’t look right to put up anything black.
 It helps us keep everything nice and tidy, and adds to the decor.”